NLPcancer/NLP_thyroid_cancer/README.md

 A step-by-step guide for data annotation is provided in the folder "annotation".

 ## Data extraction
-The Python scripts for extraction of disease information from clinical notes could be found in the folder "scripts".
+The Python scripts for extraction of disease information from clinical notes via offline LLMs could be found in the folder "scripts".

 Eight prompting strategies have been proposed, and their corresponding file names of the script are as follow:
 | Prompting strategies  | File name |